Quantum Chernoff divergence in advantage distillation for quantum key distribution and device-independent quantum key distribution: Results

 With this, we obtained the noise tolerances shown below for the three scenarios.
 As some points of comparison, we also include some results obtained in previous works, which we describe in more detail below. \arraystretch{1.5}

 From the above list, we see that case~\ref{case:4422} gives the best noise tolerances out of the cases we have considered.
 Regarding the other results we presented for comparison, the value of $7.14\%$ is the noise tolerance of the basic one-way protocol proposed in an early DIQKD work~\cite{PAB+09}.
-As for the value of $9.33\%$, this was the noise tolerance obtained in~\cite{arx_TSB+20}, which is the highest value achieved thus far amongst all previous works --- we highlight that our best result (case~\ref{case:4422}) surpasses this value, albeit only by a small amount.
+As for the value of $9.33\%$, this was the noise tolerance obtained in~\cite{TSB+22}, which is the highest value achieved thus far amongst all previous works --- we highlight that our best result (case~\ref{case:4422}) surpasses this value, albeit only by a small amount.
 Interestingly, the protocol studied in that work only involves one-way error correction, but it achieved high noise tolerances by using the noisy pre-processing and random key measurement techniques in tandem.
 Finally, the last value we listed above is an \emph{upper} bound derived in~\cite{FBL21} on the noise tolerances achievable by a wide family of DIQKD protocols, including the advantage distillation protocol we study here (for any of the three cases).
-We see that our results are still quite far from saturating this upper bound, so it remains unclear how tight this upper bound is.
+We see that our results are still quite far from saturating this upper bound (since our results show that a noise tolerance of $9.56\%$ is achievable, whereas the upper bound is $13.69\%$), so it remains unclear how tight this upper bound is.